Search Railroad Sites For:

 Our train then crested the grade at Fir.

-Later back in the San Luis Valley the Sangre de Cristo Mountains in better light in the late afternoon.
+Later back in the San Luis Valley, I photographed the Sangre de Cristo Mountains in the better light of the late afternoon.

 Another look south down that range of mountains.